damien-jomedia/Front_End_Best_Practice/README.md

   <li><a href="https://acss.io">Atomic CSS</a></li>
 </ul>

 <h2>Javascript</h2>

 <h3>Javascript code standards:</h3>

 <p>As a general rule keep code as human readable as possible, don't write clever code.
-If your teamates can't read or understand the code you've written then they won't be able to modify or extend features that you have built.
+If your teammates can't read or understand the code you've written then they won't be able to modify or extend features that you have built.
 This will cost your team time, as this feature will have to be refactored.
 Methods and variable names should be clear and code should be well documented with comments.</p>

 <pre>
   /*
   *  Methods should be lower camel cased.
   *  Method names are typically verbs or verb phrases.
   */

   const getUserList = () => {
       return fetch('http://somedomain.com/api/users/list')
-                .then(respons => resonse.json());
+                .then(response => response.json());
   };

   const sendMessage = message => {
       // http js magic to send our message
   };

   /*
   *  Variable names should be lower camel cased.
   *  Variable names are typically nouns or noun phrases.
   */

   let users = getUserList();
   let playlistId = "some playlist id";